Guiomar (Arthurian legend): In medieval literature

 His earliest known appearances are as Graelent, Guingamor and Guigemar, the titular character of three 12th-century Breton lai "fairy lais" (lais féeriques): Graelent, Guingamor and Guigemar, each telling a similar story.
 There, he is a king's relative or vassal who, after rejecting the advances of the unnamed queen (the king's adulterous and jealous wife), becomes a lover of a fairy queen known only as the Fairy Mistress (a figure considered to represent Morgan) and is taken to an Otherworld (Avalon).
 All of these texts are related to Marie de France's Lanval, where the human queen character is Guinevere.
+His name may have been derived from that of Gwyn ap Nudd, who in the Welsh Arthurian tales appears as the ruler of the Celtic Otherworld, Annwn.

 Guinguemar (Guigomar, Guingomar, Gryngamore) is one of the vassals of Arthur summoned to King Arthur's court for Erec's wedding in Chrétien de Troyes's Erec and Enide (c.
 1170).
 Guigomar, the lord of the Isle of Avalon, arrived with his "friend" Morgan the fairy (for the first time established as Arthur's sister later in the same text) and his brother Graislemier (Greslemuef).
 He appears as Gimoers, the ruler of Avalon, in Hartmann von Aue's Erec (c.
 1185), wherein his fairy lover is Marguel and his brother is Gresmurs.

 In the anonymous First Continuation (Pseudo-Wachier) of Chrétien's Perceval, the fairy lover of Guingamuer is named Brangepart.
 The two had a son, King Brangemuer, who ruled an otherworldly isle until he was slain by the gigantic Little Knight (Petit Chevalier).
 Brangemuer's death is avenged by Gaheries, who then sends his body in a boat to his isle in the Otherworld.
 As King Guingras (Gringras) he also appears, with his daughter, in Renaud de Beaujeu’s Le Bel Inconnu.
 As Gvigamiers (Gwinganiers), he shows up in connection with Avalon in the German Diu Crône.